Quick Summary

 - Traffic Sources – where your viewers are finding your videos

-How to Access YouTube Analytics
+How to Access YouTube Analytics on Desktop, Mobile, and Third-Party Tools

 The good news is that checking your channel’s performance doesn’t require any complicated setup.
 YouTube Analytics metrics are available to every creator through YouTube Studio, and you can view them on both desktop and mobile.
 Whether you’re at your desk planning a content calendar or on the go checking how your latest upload is doing, there’s a simple way to stay on top of your numbers.